edgedb/easy-edgedb/README.md

 }
 ```

 Well, it's not a castle and it isn't actually a place with buildings, so it should work.
-Though later on we might want to create a `Region` type so that we can have a `Country` that has `Region` and `City` or `OtherPlace` inside that.
-But in the meantime we'll add it:
+Soon we will create a `Region` type so that we can have a `Country` -> `Region` -> `City` layout.
+In that case, `OtherPlace` might be linked to from `Country` or `Region`.
+But in the meantime we'll add it without being linked to anything:

 ```
 INSERT OtherPlace {